 Gatherings have already begun with appetizers, entrees, and desserts.
 There are also the delicious pot luck meals where everyone joins together.
 And don’t forget the yummy treats people pass out and bring to the office.
 There are so many options for decadent desserts and chances to try new dishes during the holidays.

 All these tasty dishes being passed around can be a scary thing for someone with food allergies.
 You can’t guess all the ingredients in any dish and it is impossible to tell if the cooking process has been contaminated with an allergen.
-The only way to be completely sure to avoid allergens is to decline unlabeled holiday treats, and definitely teach children to do this also.
+The only way to be completely sure to avoid allergens is to decline unlabeled holiday treats.

 Below are some links to help you steer your way through the holidays without running into any allergy obstacles.

-- Food Allergy Network – The Food Allergy Network not only has holiday information, but is also a great source for anything allergy related.
+- Food Allergy Research and Education – FARE, formerly the Food Allergy Network, not only has holiday information, but is also a great source for anything allergy related.

 - Kids with Food Allergies – This page covers a year full of holidays and a variety of crafts and gifts that are non-food related to keep children safe.